-Our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the course of the audit, or otherwise appears to be materially misstated.
-If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether this gives rise to a material "llisstatement in the financial statements themselves.
+Our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or otherwise appears to be materially misstated.
+If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether this gives rise to a material misstatement in the financial statements themselves.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.

-We have ,othing to report in this regard.
+We have nothing to report in this regard.